 Who likes admin?
 Nobody likes admin.
 So why are you making your website visitors fill in a form?
 There’s nothing more calculated than to drive people away.

 Okay, so there may be some value, commercial or otherwise, in collecting the data of people who visit your website.
 But only if they give it to you.
-And so unless there are literally hundreds of people filling in your forms, just ditch them and give everyone a more pleasant experience.
+And so unless there are hundreds of people filling in your forms, ditch them and give everyone a more pleasant experience.

 For example, if you want people to comment on your blog posts, just let them comment, without having to sign up, whether that’s via a form or their social media account.
 You’ll be amazed by how many more of them do.